April Ossmann: Reception

 Publishers Weekly, in reviewing Anxious Music, wrote that Ossmann's voice is "remarkable for its confidence and fierceness."
 Event Boundaries was a finalist for the 2018 Vermont Book Award, and Ossmann received a 2013 Vermont Arts Council Creation Grant for the manuscript-in-progress.
 In its review of the book, Library Journal wrote, “The poems are beautiful and subtly witty, complicated and deceptively honest.”
+Her third collection We was noted as "seeking to mend political divisions through spirituality" and "address[ing] political divide and how to find common ground in your community".
 Ossmann has been interviewed by radio programs in California, podcast in Vermont, and in print by the Valley News, the Vermont Arts Council, and The Southeast Review.

 Personal

 Ossmann was born in Santa Barbara, California and raised there and in Richmond and Vacaville, California.
 She moved to Vermont in 1985, and worked her way through college as a waitress, receiving her A.B. from Dartmouth College in 1992, then earned her MFA from the Vermont College of Fine Arts.
 She currently lives and works in White River Junction, Vermont.